 - Keep your belongings as payment for the rent you owe (called a landlord’s lien); or

 - Store your belongings and make you pay the storage fees to get them back.

-- Changing or removing the locks or doors;
+- Change or remove your locks or doors;

-Does the Department of Children and Families provide money to prevent eviction? +
+Does the Department of Children and Families (DCF) provide money to prevent eviction?

-Not any more.
-There used to be a program through DCF called the Emergency Financial Assistance for Housing Program (EFAHP) which provided money to families with minor children to provent eviction.
-Unfortunately, this program has been discontinued and the DCF does not acccept applications for help with overdue rent, mortgage payments or security deposits.
+No, not any more.
+The Emergency Financial Assistance for Housing Program (EFAHP) used to provide money to assist families with minor children in avoiding eviction.
+Unfortunately, because this program has been discontinued, DCF is no longer accepting applications for help with overdue rent, mortgage payments, or security deposits.

-NOTE: the printable brochure still contains information about the EFAHP, but it is no longer current.
+NOTE: The printable brochure still contains information about the EFAHP, but it is out of date.